utdata/rwdir/04-import.Rmd

 - `wells_raw` is the data frame we are creating.
 It is the object that holds our data.
 We can call the variable whatever we want, but you should always use words that make sense.
 They can't have spaces, which is why we are using the underscore `_` character between words.
 - `<-` is the operator that says we are putting the stuff on the right (our data) into the variable.
 It's like we are pointing the stuff from the right into the left.
 - `read_csv` is the function we are using the load the data.
 This version from the **readr** package in the tidyverse is different from `read.csv` that comes with R. It is mo betta.
-- Inside the partenthesis is the path to our data, inside quotes.
+- Inside the parenthesis is the path to our data, inside quotes.
 If you start typing in that path and hit tab, it will complete the path.
 (Easier to show than explain).
 - The last line is printing out the data frame, which is a bit of a trash fire at the moment.

 What went wrong?
 Remember that our data doesn't really start until line five.
 We need to modify our import to skip the first for lines.
 But how does we find out how to do that?
 Help is on the way!!